ADAPT: An Autonomous Forklift for Construction Site Operation: Perception

 The targeted areas of application, e.g., construction sites, of \ADAPT are unstructured environments with potentially uneven terrain.
 Hence, a specific environment mapping targeting these aspects is required.
 Therefore, a 2.5D elevation map representation is generated from the 3D point measurements of the Ouster LiDAR.
 While path planning complexity can be reduced to planning in 2 dimensions, the most relevant geometric information about the environment must still be available from the map.
 In particular, it must allow for a clear distinction between traversable areas, obstacles, and slopes.
 This distinction is crucial for forklifts, as they are more susceptible to tipping over when carrying loads.

 Similarly to \textit{spatio-temporal voxel layers}~\cite{macenski_spatio-temporal_2020}, our approach aggregates data into a 3D voxel grid with short-term memory.
 However, instead of directly deriving a 2D cost map, our method employs a 2.5D elevation map for dynamic obstacle handling and terrain analysis, serving as a long-term memory representation.
 Therefore, it is implemented as a three-stage process, encompassing the analysis of single scans, 3D voxel map aggregation, and the generation of a 2.5D elevation map.
-In all three steps, distinguishing between ground points and obstacle points plays a decisive role.
+In all three steps, distinguishing between the classes ground and obstacle plays a decisive role.

 \textbf{Analysis of single scans:} Single scans are analyzed within the sensor domain, utilizing the unique capabilities and characteristics of the sensor.
 By focusing on individual scans, this stage minimizes disturbances caused by alignment errors.
-Parameters such as the height above ground and the angle between the surface normal vector and the vertical axis help determine the probability of a point being an obstacle.
-For the Ouster LiDAR, a single swipe of the nearly 180° field of view constitutes a scan.
-The ego-motion during this rotation is compensated by transforming all points into the sensor's coordinate system at a fixed timestamp.
+The probability $P(\mathbf{x}\mid\cdot)$ of a point $\mathbf{x}$ to be an obstacle